dev-easygo/bilingual-summarizer/README.md

 - **Sentiment Analysis**: Determine the sentiment of the text (positive, negative, neutral)
 - **Topic Extraction**: Identify the main topics discussed in the text
 - **Reading Time Estimation**: Calculate estimated reading time
+- **Customizable Response**: Control which fields are included in the response

 ## Installation